-Getting your California life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in California.
+Getting your California life insurance license is the first step towards becoming a life insurance agent in the state.

-The California Department of Insurance (CDI) requires you to complete a five-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.
+The California Department of Insurance (CDI) requires you to complete a five-step process to become a life insurance agent in California — from taking the life insurance exam to applying for a license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your California Life Insurance License

 - Complete a California Insurance Pre-license Course (Kaplan Education Company – $149+)

 - Get a Fingerprint-Based Background Check (Accurate Biometrics – $59 processing fee + $17 FBI processing fee + $32 Department of Justice processing fee + $10 CDI contractor rolling fee)

 - Take the California Life Insurance Licensing Exam (PSI Exams – $88 exam fee + $33 convenience fee)

 - Complete a California Life Insurance License Application (National Insurance Producer Registry (NIPR) or Sircon – $188 application fee.
 NIPR charges $5.60 transaction fee while Sircon doesn’t have a service fee)

 Steps to Get a California Life Insurance License